This article is about basics of IELTS Writng Task 2. For IELTS Writing Task 2 samples, click here.

 In conclusion, transport has become a real issue in big cities, however the amount of pollution it produces can be reduced.
 Development of new technologies, innovative approaches to transportation and political initiatives can greatly offset the environmental impact that we are currently facing.11

 - “Past” instead of “last” fits better —”last” is overused, not to mention it sounds pessimistic.
 Think of a way to paraphrase “century” while you are at it.
+Also no article is needed as we mean transport in general.

 - We can omit “the” for the second noun.
 “The cities” is also incorrect as it means some specific cities.
 See “Use of articles” entry for more info.